masa24/unit3/projectfile/README.md

 ## Problem definition(Client identification)

-Gentaro is a student studying in a boarding school.
+My client is a student studying in a boarding school.
 He is a book worm and has a huge number of books.
 The issue that he is currently facing is that he cannot organize his book anymore.
-Therefor he is requesting a app that can organize your books.
+He have tried many other app but none of them have met his need.
-The unique part is that since Gentaro is a boarding school student, he needs a function that manage the location of the books.
+As a boarding school student he needed a function that manages where his books are located.
+He wanted to know whethere the book is in his house or in school.
+There for he needed an app that has a function that could manage book info such as title,author,publisher and its current location.

 ## Proposed Solution

-Considering Gentaro's requirements, an adequate solution would include a localized computer program with a GUI( Graphical User Interface) that can store data into a database.
+Considering my clients requirements, an adequate solution would include a localized computer program with a GUI( Graphical User Interface) that can store data into a database.
 Python would be an adequate programming language for the solution as it is open source, it is mature and supported in multiple platforms (platform-independent) including macOS, Windows, Linux.[^2]For the database, SQLite would be an adequate solution as it is an embedded, serverless relational